alioshr/clean-node-ts/requirements/signup/signup.md

 6. ✅ Returns **500** if an error occurs while trying to generate an encrypted password
 7. ✅ Returns **500** if an error occurs while trying to save/load an account
 8. ✅ Returns **500** if an error occurs while trying to generate an access token
-9. ✅ Returns **500** if an error occurs while trying to update the user account with the generate access token
+9. ✅ Returns **500** if an error occurs while trying to update the user account with the generated access token